Up To $1,000 OFF Full Mouth Implants Per Arch PLUS a FREE Titanium Upgrade. Call NOW (678) 905-6818

 Comparing Dentures vs. Dental Implants

-Fortunately, modern dentistry offers effective solutions for tooth replacement.
-Two of the most common options are dentures and dental implants.
+Fortunately, modern dentistry offers reliable tooth replacement options.
+Two of the most common solutions are dentures and dental implants.

 Understanding Tooth Replacement

-Tooth replacement refers to the process of replacing missing teeth with artificial ones.
-This is crucial for maintaining oral health and aesthetics.
+Tooth replacement restores missing teeth with artificial ones to protect oral health and function.

 Why Replace Missing Teeth?